-After his first taste of prosperity, Hooker goes out and blows a quarter of his newly-gained fortune on a new suit in a warmer, russet shade of brown with bold white chalk stripes.
+After his first taste of prosperity, Hooker goes out and blows a quarter of his newly-gained fortune on a new suit in a warm, russet shade of brown with bold white chalk stripes.

 The two-button suit jacket is very typical of the 1930s: single-breasted with wide peak lapels, a welted breast pocket, and straight flapped hip pockets – which often find themselves tucked in with Hooker’s constant fidgeting.
 The ventless jacket also has three-button cuffs.
 The fabric on the collar underneath the lapels is a plain brown.

 The exact jacket worn by Redford was sized with a 39½” chest and 17½” sleeves.All of his trousers throughout the film are styled similarly with double reverse pleats, inside suspender buttons replacing outside belt loops or adjusters, and a 2-button extended waist tab.
 The bottoms are finished with cuffs (or turn-ups, if you will.)
 Naturally, the trousers of Hooker’s suit match the jacket with a russet brown ground and white chalkstripes.
 The trousers have side pockets but no back pockets.